-Examples of drugs that are used to control blood pressure include ACE inhibitors, diuretics, beta blockers, and calcium channel blockers.
+Examples of blood pressure control drugs include ACE inhibitors, diuretics, beta-blockers, and calcium channel blockers.
 Examples of each are as follows:

 - ACE inhibitors – lisinopril